 Presenting at the Undergraduate Writing Symposium was an invaluable experience.
 It was one of my first opportunities to present my writing in an academic environment, and it was rewarding to both hear my peers’ insightful work and to receive thoughtful feedback and questions on my own presentation.
 It was particularly interesting to see how writing pieces from different subjects complemented each other in the context of the panel, exemplifying the idea of a liberal arts education.

-Learn More: Visit the virtual 2020 Undergraduate Writing Symposium!
+Learn More: Check out the 2021 Undergraduate Writing Symposium program or visit the virtual 2020 Undergraduate Writing Symposium!
 While there, you can browse selected pieces, read writer bios and listen to writers talk about their writing process, watch our creative writers perform their work, and even enjoy full multi-modal submissions!
-Then check out the 2019 Symposium program, 2018 Symposium Program Symposium, or piece on the 2017 Symposium.
+Then check out the 2019 Symposium program, 2018 Symposium program, or piece on the 2017 Symposium.

 HOW DO I GET INVOLVED?

 Although anyone in the Vanderbilt community can attend the symposium as an audience member, becoming a symposium presenter involves a highly competitive process.
 That process begins each January with the Writing Studio’s call for nominations.
 We invite faculty to nominate the strongest pieces of writing they’ve seen in their classes, while also allowing students to self-nominate papers they are proud of.

 The Writing Studio welcomes nominations of argumentative essays, research reports, creative pieces (fiction, poetry, etc.) and other writing projects that can be read aloud.
 We also encourage multimodal compositions that showcase Vanderbilt students producing pieces that stretch how we define “writing” in our digital age.